sunknudsen/stories/is-apple-deliberately-killing-our-batteries/README.md

 >
 > To find purchase date, please go to [https://checkcoverage.apple.com/](https://checkcoverage.apple.com/), enter serial number and hit “Submit”.

-Another common (and very expensive) issue with chronically plugged Macs is [swollen batteries](https://www.ifixit.com/Wiki/What_to_do_with_a_swollen_battery).
+Another common (and very expensive) issue with chronically plugged in Macs is [swollen batteries](https://www.ifixit.com/Wiki/What_to_do_with_a_swollen_battery).
 To be fair, this is not an Apple-specific issue but rather one related to Lithium batteries in general.
 That said, I believe Apple could easily do something about it such as asking users to discharge battery to 20% once in a while.

-When I say **easily**, I mean it… here is how one can discharge battery of Apple Silicon Macs to 20% while plugged (using a secret trick).
+When I say **easily**, I mean it… here is how one can discharge battery of Apple Silicon Macs to 20% while plugged in (using a secret trick).

 ## Caveats